JCVB51/JCVB51/README.md

 ## About

-I am a **Computer Science (Information Systems)** student at California State University, Bakersfield, with an expected graduation of Spring 2027 and a GPA of 3.2.
+I am a **Computer Science (Information Systems)** student at California State University, Bakersfield, with an expected graduation of Spring 2027.
 My focus areas include full-stack web development, systems design, AI, data science, and cybersecurity.
 I am driven by building software that solves real problems and contributes to the broader developer community.

 Currently deepening my expertise in **REST APIs, WebSockets, authentication systems**, and **client-server architecture** through coursework and independent development.